hundrix/pydbflood/README.md

 # Description

-Dbtester is a small tool to run several kinds of test against a database, like connectivity and performance test.
+This is a very simple tool to flood SQL statements to against a database server.

 # Notes for using git service